ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters.rst

 Product Filters
 ```````````````

-The product filter returns cartesian product of the input iterables.
+The product filter returns the `cartesian product <https://docs.python.org/3/library/itertools.html#itertools.product>`_ of the input iterables.

 This is roughly equivalent to nested for-loops in a generator expression.